 However, the strange but true practice of death by elephant was a common method of public execution popular in Southeast Asia, predominantly India, from the Middle Ages until as recently as the late 19th century.

 Also known as Gunga Rao, these executions relied on the brute force of a pachyderm to crush its victims to death, usually pressing on their head or abdomen with a giant foot which bore all of its weight.

 While enemy soldiers were most commonly found at the receiving end of this unusual punishment, petty criminals found guilty of offenses such as tax evasion and even theft were also subject to execution by elephant.

-According to one account by the French writer, photographer, and traveler Louis Rousselet, the ordeal was just as gruesome as one might imagine, with the convicted forced to place his head on a pedestal, where he would await the massive weight of an oncoming elephant to squeeze the very last breath from his being.
+According to one account by the French writer, photographer, and traveler Louis Rousselet, originally reported by The Vintage News, the ordeal was just as gruesome as one might imagine, with the convicted forced to place his head on a pedestal, where he would await the massive weight of an oncoming elephant to squeeze the very last breath from his being.

 Several additional accounts of Gunga Rao have been documented over the ages, including this eyewitness narration by Moroccan traveler and scholar, Ibn Battuta, in which he recalls an emperor who took particular delight in this method of capital punishment: